(one synonym : Polyommatus coelestis Drapier, 1819)

 Will Douglas (Burra Creek, NSW)

-The host is invariably a juvenile bush under 2 metres tall.
+The host is often a juvenile bush under 2 metres tall.
 The caterpillars always attended by swarms of black ants from the subfamily DOLICHODERINAE , including :

 These ants have been observed defending the caterpillars from predators such as mantids and spiders.
 Other species of ants attack and kill the Caterpillars.
 A good way of locating the caterpillars is to follow ants as they run along the branches of potential foodplants.
 The caterpillars grow to a length of about 2 cms.